Page Updated on February 9, 2023

 Lack of meaning and impact

-Meaning refers to a sense of purpose in what a person does; a feeling that what they do has impact and is important for someone.
+Meaning refers to a sense of purpose in what a person does; a feeling that what they do has an impact and is important for someone.

 For this, you can share the company’s vision with your employees at every opportunity, and make sure that their individual goals and the goals of the company as a whole are aligned.